 Inn at Northrup Station

-For couples and solo travelers alike, Inn at Northrup Station is the best place to stay in Nob Hill.
+For couples and solo travelers alike, Inn at Northrup Station is the place to stay in Nob Hill.
 The colorful studios feature comfortable seating areas.
 The kitchenettes are equipped with a mini-fridge, coffee maker, and sink.
 The venerable Salt & Straw ice cream shop is 7 minutes away by foot.

 Lloyd District